 Begin at one corner of the loom and create your “warp” threads by leaving a bit of a tail about half the width of your loom (you might want to use a little piece of tape to secure it to the loom and get it out of your way).
 Then hook the yarn through a slit at the top of the loom, down through the slit directly across from it at the bottom of the loom, wrapping the yarn all the way around the back of the loom, and going back up to the next slit at the top of the loom to repeat the process again.
 When you have gone all the way across the loom, be sure to leave another “tail” of yarn, again about half the width of your loom.
 A hint: don’t use a yarn that stretches for the warp threads.
 Also, be careful with very fibrous yarns as some of them are a bit on the delicate side and aren’t strong enough to hold up as warp threads.

 Now, you want to cut a length of yarn to begin weaving with.
 Saori is considered a very intuitive, “go with the flow” kind of weaving.
 Just grab whichever yarn strikes your fancy and use it!
 Some people even use this as a sort of meditative process – it IS very relaxing!
 Now, start weaving.
 Under, over, under, over – just like you did with paper weaving as a kid.
 The big difference here is that in standard weaving, when you get to the end of a row, you just turn around and start heading back in the opposite direction.
 In Saori weaving, when you get to the end of a row, just wrap the yarn right around the back of the loom and then start your next row directly above where the previous one began.
-Remember that if you started the first row by going over, under, over, under, you’ll want to start the next one under, over, under, over.
+Don’t weave the back – only the front!
+And remember that if you started the first row by going over, under, over, under, you’ll want to start the next one under, over, under, over.

 You can simply weave using your fingers but you may find that using a needle or creating a shuttle will make it easier.
 You can fashion a shuttle out of a scrap of cardboard that you wrap your yarn around but my personal preference are the large eyed plastic needles.
 They’re safe and simple to use for both children and adults.
 When you get near the end of your weaving, the needle is also better able to make it through the increasingly tighter space.
 Once you’ve completed all of the weaving, you’ll once again want to leave a tail of yarn that is at least half the width of your loom.